pluralsight/guides/published/big-data/understanding-the-four-pillars-of-big-data-analytics/article.md

 If you would like to see for yourself how a storage layer can be implemented, using [Apache Cassandra](http://cassandra.apache.org/), take a look [here](https://app.pluralsight.com/player?course=building-enterprise-distributed-online-analytics-platform&author=kobi-hikri&name=building-enterprise-distributed-online-analytics-platform-m4&clip=0&mode=live).

-# “Offline” and Complementary “Online” Analytics
-## The Insights engine
+# “Offline” and Complementary “Online” Analytics - The Insights engine

 Excellent!
 By now you already understand the conceptual basics of big data analytics.

 Most importantly, you understand that to be able to handle “big data” (as defined in the beginning of the article) – we require special tools, particularly distributed technologies.
 Using these tools, we will be able to implement a robust data backbone, computation and storage layer.

 And that’s pretty much it, right?
 Well, not always...

 Building a distributed system with so many moving parts requires that we integrate the technologies.
 This integration of technologies, is what gives us the ability to cherry pick the best technology for the task at hand.
 It allows us to raise the limits of what analytical questions we can ask in an “online” manner.

-Unfortunately, it also means that our system's complexity rises.
-Several technologies piped together, means that your developers and data analysts need to know more to develop new analytical questions and integrate them into the whole system.
-This adds to the risk of a breakdown in the overall system.
-Finding a healthy balance between complexity and integrated functionality is key.
+Unfortunately – it also means that our system complexity rises.
+Several technologies piped together, means that your developers and data analysts need know more to develop new analytical questions and integrate them into the whole system.

+Ok, but that is a limitation we need to live with, right?
+Well, yes. but …

+What if we could do better?
+In particular – do much better at a very low cost?

+Assuming we’ve built a big data analytics system, with the knowledge we have up to this point, we now have a solid big data analytics platform which answers a **pre-defined** set of questions.

+This system has its limitations, as previously discussed.

+To begin with, its ability to answer analytical questions within a specific time frame (a time frame dictated by our requirement to answer questions in an “online” manner) is not boundless – as we’ve seen in our discussion about limitations posed by the context providing mechanism, for example.

 ### Overcoming complexity-related limitations